ymolists/website/gitpod/docs/config-ports.md

 e.g `3000-yourworkspace.ws-eu45.gitpod.io`

-You can also print the port URL using the [gp](/docs/command-line-interface) url command e.g. `gp url 3000`.
+You can also print the port URL using the [gp url](/docs/command-line-interface) command (e.g. `gp url 3000`).

+And if you prefer listing all open ports URLs at once, use [gp ports list](/docs/command-line-interface) command.

 ## Configuring port behaviors